 - sufficient knowledge of German language (level B1)

 - basic knowledge of the German legal and social system

 Persons with refugee status or family members of German citizen can apply for a settlement permit after three years under further conditions.

-Persons who have an employment which fulfills the requirement of a Blue Card-EU have the right to obtain a settlement permit after 33 months with A1 language skills or after 21 months with B1 language skills.
+Persons who have an unterminated employment which fulfills the requirement of an EU Blue Card have the right to obtain a settlement permit after 33 months with A1 language skills or after 21 months with B1 language skills.
 Other “skilled workers” qualify for a Settlement Permit after an employment of 4 years.

-Graduates of a German University can get a Settlement Permit after an employment of 2 years (§ 18b AufenthG).
+Graduates of a German University can get a Settlement Permit after an employment of 2 years.

 EU – Long Term Residency